 Visit a Doctor

 You want to make sure that your body is physically ready to carry a baby to term.
 Visit your primary doctor to get a full physical and bloodwork.
 Be sure to express your desire to start a family.
 They can review your health records and provide detailed information on whether or not you can conceive, how risky the pregnancy might be, and where to go to get help during this journey.
+They can also prescribe a women’s prenatal vitamin to make sure your body is provided with your daily needed nutrients.

 If you or your partner’s health is not up to par do not be discouraged.
 You can still start a family no matter how old you are.
 Whether you try IVF, IUI, surrogacy, or working with an adoption agency, you can still have a child to love.